These Are the Voyages (book series)

-These Are the Voyages is a three-volume non-fiction reference book series by Marc Cushman with Susan Osborn about Star Trek: The Original Series.
+These Are the Voyages is a six-volume non-fiction reference book series by Marc Cushman with Susan Osborn about Star Trek: The Original Series and the subsequent movies/television in the 1970s, published by Jacobs Brown Press.
 The information revealed inside primarily comes from production documents that were donated by Star Trek creator/producer Gene Roddenberry and show co-producer Robert H. Justman to the UCLA Film and Television Archive.

 There is one book for each of the three seasons of Star Trek: TOS.
 The first book documenting the first season of the show, These Are the Voyages: TOS, Season One was published in 2013.
 These Are the Voyages: TOS, Season Two was published in 2013 and These Are the Voyages: TOS, Season Three in 2015.

+In 2019, the next volume, These Are the Voyages: Gene Roddenberry and Star Trek in the 1970s, Volume 1 (1970-1975), was published.
+The subsequent volumes, These Are the Voyages: Gene Roddenberry and Star Trek in the 1970s, Volume 2 (1975-1977) and These Are the Voyages: Gene Roddenberry and Star Trek in the 1970s, Volume 3 (1978-1980) were released together in 2020.

+In 2021, These Are the Voyages: TOS, Season One was turned into an audiobook, narrated by Vic Mignogna, it features a guest of over 100 voice actors chronicling the creation of Star Trek.

 Contents

-Originally, These Are the Voyages was to be published as one book, but with over 2,000 pages of material, it was decided to break it into three books, one book for each season.
+Originally, These Are the Voyages: The Original Series was to be published as one book, but with over 2,000 pages of material, it was decided to break it into three books, one book for each season.

 TOS, Season One

 The first book documents hundreds of previously unpublished insights, including recollections from actors, directors, producers, and production crew.
 The book collects original staff memos (including memos dictated by Roddenberry while reading drafts to the series scripts), contracts, schedules, budgets, network correspondence, and the censor reports from NBC.
 Also included in this first book is the history of what was involved in getting the series accepted by NBC, the failed first pilot, and the ultimatums surrounding the second pilot.